SpatioFarm/fasalalert/PROPOSAL.md

 ## 1. Problem Statement

 ### What is the "Spatial Problem"?
-Indian agriculture is acutely vulnerable to weather extremes — unseasonal rainfall, drought, heatwaves, and cold waves — yet most farmers and district-level agricultural officers have no single tool that combines live weather intelligence with spatial crop calendars to flag stress zones in real time.
+Unseasonal rainfall, among other meteorological extremes, pose a serious threat to Indian agriculture.

-Existing solutions are either too technical (raw IMD data portals) or too generic (national weather apps with no crop context).
-There is a clear gap for a **spatially-aware, crop-calendar-driven advisory dashboard** that:
+Despite heat waves, cold waves, and droughts, the majority of farmers and district-level agricultural Officers lack a single instrument that integrates geographical and real-time weather intelligence crop calendars to instantly identify areas of concern.

-- Fetches **live weather data** (temperature, humidity, rainfall, wind) for any Indian district using its geographic coordinates via the OpenWeatherMap API.
+Current options are either too generic (national weather apps without agricultural context) or too technical (raw IMD data portals).
+There is a definite need for a **A crop calendar-driven advice dashboard with spatial awareness** that:

-- Overlays fetched conditions against **crop-specific stress thresholds** (e.g., wheat is heat-stressed above 35°C during grain-filling; rice is flood-stressed when rainfall exceeds 150mm/week).
+- The OpenWeatherMap API is used to retrieve **live weather data** (temperature, humidity, rainfall, wind) for every Indian district based on its geographic coordinates.
-- Computes a **Crop Stress Score (CSS)** for each queried district combining temperature anomaly, humidity, and rainfall deviation.
+- Overlays fetched conditions against **crop-specific stress thresholds** (for example, rice is flood-stressed when rainfall exceeds 150 mm/week, and wheat is heat-stressed above 35°C during grain-filling).
-- Renders all district-level results on an **interactive pan-India choropleth map** built with GeoPandas and Folium, colour-coded by stress severity.
+- Combines temperature anomaly, humidity, and rainfall deviation to calculate a **Crop Stress Score (CSS)** for each district that is searched.
-- Allows bulk querying of **multiple districts simultaneously** so agricultural officers can monitor an entire state at once.
+- Using GeoPandas and Folium, an interactive pan-India choropleth map is created, color-coding all district-level results according to the degree of stress.Agricultural officials can monitor an entire state at once by enabling bulk querying of **multiple districts simultaneously**.

 ### Target User
-- **District Agricultural Officers (DAOs)** monitoring seasonal crop conditions across multiple blocks.
+- **District Agricultural Officers (DAOs)** : They are responsible for keeping an eye on various blocks' seasonal agricultural conditions.
-- **State agriculture departments** needing a quick spatial overview of weather stress before issuing advisories.
+- **State agriculture authorities**: Before issuing advisories, they require a quick spatial picture of meteorological stress.
-- **Agritech researchers and students** requiring a lightweight crop-weather correlation tool.
+- **Agritech researchers and students**: A lightweight crop-weather correlation tool is needed for them.
-- **Farmers' cooperatives and FPOs** wanting real-time risk flags for procurement and insurance decisions.
+- **Farmers' cooperatives and FPOs**:They are interested in real-time risk indicators for insurance and procurement choices.

 Although the architecture supports pan-India districts, the prototype will be demonstrated using selected agricultural regions for efficient analysis.